siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 The action parameter of the `@OnError` annotation defines the action to be executed during failure scenarios.

-Following action types can be used with `@OnError` annotation while defining a stream.
-Default action would be `LOG`
+The following action types can be specified via the `@OnError` annotation when defining a stream.
+If this annotation is not added, `LOG` is the action type by default.

-* `LOG` : Logs the event along with the error and drop the event.
+* `LOG` : Logs the event with an error, and then drops the event.
-* `STREAM`: A fault stream corresponding to the base stream will be automatically created together with the base stream's attributes and _error attribute.
+* `STREAM`: A fault stream is automatically created for the base stream.
+The definition of the fault stream includes all the attributes of the base stream as well as an additional attribute named `_error`.
-The events would be inserted to the fault stream during a failure. _error attribute would contain the exception that was caught.
+The events are inserted into the fault stream during a failure.
+The error identified is captured as the value for the `_error` attribute.

-e.g., the following is a Siddhi application that includes the `@OnError` annotation to to handle failures during runtime.
+e.g., the following is a Siddhi application that includes the `@OnError` annotation to handle failures during runtime.

 ```sql
 @OnError(name='STREAM')